ketut-garjita/dezoomcamp2024-project1/README.md

 - **terraform init** or **terraform init -upgrade**: command initializes the directory, downloads, teh necesary plugins for the cinfigured provider, and prepares for use.
 - **terraform plan** : too see execution plan
 - **terraform apply** : to apply the changes
-- **terraform destroy** : to destroy (remove) resources

-If you would like to remove your stack from the Cloud, use the terraform destroy command.
+If you would like to remove your stack from the Cloud, use the **terraform destroy** command.

 ### Reproducibility